gitworkflows/devpod/memory-bank/components/public-api-server.md

 ## Overview

-The Public API Server is a component in Gitpod that provides a versioned, stable, and managed API for programmatic access to Gitpod functionality.
-It serves as the gateway for external integrations, automation, and third-party tools to interact with Gitpod's core services.
+The Public API Server is a component in Devpod that provides a versioned, stable, and managed API for programmatic access to Devpod functionality.
+It serves as the gateway for external integrations, automation, and third-party tools to interact with Devpod's core services.
 The API is designed to be backward compatible, well-documented, and follows modern API design principles.

 ## Purpose

 The primary purposes of the Public API Server component are:
-- Provide a stable, versioned API for programmatic access to Gitpod
+- Provide a stable, versioned API for programmatic access to Devpod
 - Enable third-party integrations and community-built tools
 - Offer a consistent interface for automation and orchestration
 - Support authentication and authorization for API access
-- Serve as the canonical way to access Gitpod functionality programmatically
+- Serve as the canonical way to access Devpod functionality programmatically
 - Enable richer integrations with IDEs and development platforms
 - Provide OpenID Connect (OIDC) authentication capabilities
 - Support identity provider functionality